tscircuit/tscircuit/README.md

 npm install -g tscircuit
 ```

 `tscircuit` is a library complemented by a registry, package manager, and command line tool that makes it easy to create, share, export and manufacture electronic circuits.
+It uses
+[React Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) to render circuits into web pages.

 ```tsx
 const Circuit = () => (